demee/9to5programming/_posts/2019-08-30-javascript-functions.md

 ---
 # Almost all

-JavaScript is all about functions,  it should be called FunctionScript .
-Functions are just... functions, a reusable pieces of code.
-When we use them in cotext of object ( class ), we call them methods.
+JavaScript is all about functions,  it should be called FunctionScript.
+Functions are just... functions, reusable pieces of code.
+When we use them in the context of an object ( class ), we call them methods.
 We never call them routines in any case, please don't.

 ## Simple function
 Declaring simple function is straightforward in javascript.
 You don't need to call it main, you do not need a class around it.
 Just write a function declaration.

-When that comes in all languages when we declare function, elements that we declare to be passed to such function are called parameters.
-When we call a function, whatever we pass a the time of calling, we call arguments.
-Why, I don't know... but if someone asks you on an interview it's better to know.
+When that comes in all languages when we declare a function, elements that we declare to be passed to such function are called parameters.
+When we call a function, whatever we pass the time of call, we call arguments.
+Why?
+I don't know... but if someone asks you on an interview it's better to know.

 ```javascript